look-at-the-sky/osu-pro-cleaner/README.md

 - del_hitsounds.cmd - This script deletes hitsounds from maps.

-- DeleteBeatmaps.exe - This is not a script, it's a program (not mine) that allows you to delete maps by game mode.
-Useful for those who only want to have the maps for standard mode.
+- DeleteBeatmaps.exe - This is not a script, it's a program (not mine) that allows you to delete maps by game mode.<br>Useful for those who only want to have the maps for standard mode.

 # Credits
 DeleteBeatmaps.exe - reddit.com/r/osugame/comments/dppptx/beatmapdeleter_delete_all_beatmaps_for_specific | https://github.com/xDabo/DeleteBeatmaps<br>